xsdk-project/GettingStarted/docs/subPackages.rst

 .. _hypre: https://computation.llnl.gov/project/linear_solvers/software.php

-Provides high performance preconditioners and solvers for the solution of large sparse linear systems on massively parallel computers.
+Hypre provides high-performance preconditioners and solvers for the solution of large sparse linear systems on massively parallel computers.
 It was created with the primary goal of providing users with advanced parallel preconditioners.
 The library features parallel multigrid solvers for both structured and unstructured grid problems.
 For ease of use, these solvers are accessed from the application code via hypre's conceptual linear system interfaces,